 Shaping Our New Urban World

 We influence our new urban world through leadership development, but also though connecting together Christians for solidarity, advocacy and praxis.
 If we join with others we can find better ways to change the climate of opinion, tackle injustice and make urban shalom more possible in our world.
-A key way we do this is working through Urban Shalom Society and Red Letter Christians.
+A key way we do this is working through Urban Shalom Society and Red Letter Christians UK.

-Just gaining more information will not be enough to see real urban change from the ground up.
+Just gaining more information will not be enough to see real urban change grow from the ground up.
 We believe Christian faith can make a difference in urban contexts, but that Christian leadership is first and foremost an expression of Christian discipleship.
 Creating lived experiences of Christian discipleship, therefore, is crucial in inspiring, informing and empowering urban Christian leadership.
 We especially seek to create opportunities for these invitations:

 > Embrace: God is Compassion and embraces us unconditionally.
 Therefore we can be immersed with the lives of our neighbours, seeking to welcome, embrace and to be embraced, taking an incarnational approach to community transformation.